ritamontalto/EDA-HealthTech-Churn-Analysis/README.md

 ## Datasets
 The datasets used in this project are synthetically generated and contain no real patient information or personally identifiable data.
-They were created with AI assistance for portfolio purposes to simulate a realistic digital healthcare environment, including common data quality challenges such as inconsistent formats, missing values, duplicate records, and unstandardized fields.
+They were created with AI assistance for portfolio purposes, designed to simulate a realistic digital healthcare environment and to replicate realistic healthcare data challenges including common data quality challenges such as inconsistent formats, missing values, duplicate records and quality issues.
 AI was used exclusively to generate fictional data for analysis.
-All data cleaning processes, SQL queries, business logic, exploratory analysis, DAX measures, dashboard design and final insights were independently developed, reviewed, and implemented by me.
+All data cleaning processes, SQL queries, business logic, exploratory analysis, DAX measures, dashboard design and final insights were independently developed, reviewed and implemented by me.

 ## Results & Business Recommendations